biopython/biopython/Doc/cookbook/Restriction/Restriction.md

 `compilation of the new dictionary : OK.` is present in the last part of the output.
 They are here for debugging purpose.
 The number of enzymes in the new module is indicated as well as a list of the dictionary which have been compiled.
-The last part indicate that the module has been succesfully created but not installed.
+The last part indicate that the module has been successfully created but not installed.
 To finish the update you must copy the file `Restriction_Dictionary.py` into the folder `/your_python_path/site-packages/Bio/Restriction/` as indicated by the script.